BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/sabre/CONVERSION_NOTES.md

 ### Pretreatment units (`units/_enzymatic_pretreatment.py`, `units/_peroxide_pretreatment.py`, `units/_heating_pretreatment.py`)

-Converted with zero metric deviation (full `tests.py` suite unchanged at `rtol=1e-6`).
-The live, verified maintenance-OPEX bug in `EnzymaticPretreatment`/`PeroxidePretreatment` is logged above under Metric-deviation bugs, not here, since it's a real correctness defect rather than a citation/documentation issue.
+Converted with zero metric deviation from the docstring/stale-default work itself.
+The live, verified maintenance-OPEX bug in `EnzymaticPretreatment`/`PeroxidePretreatment` — found during this same pass and initially left unfixed, then fixed on explicit user request, with `tests.py`'s baseline updated to match — is logged above under Metric-deviation bugs with full before/after values, not here, since it's a real correctness defect rather than a citation/documentation issue.

 All three units are constructed in exactly one place in this codebase — `systems._ad_biogas_system._build_methanogenic_pathway` — confirmed by